zjustus/Airline-Passenger-Satisfaction/README.md

 - Mapped out all columns that need re-mapping and listed its unique values

 # Todo:
-- Re-map the string data to number format
+- Research data normalization techniques
 - experiment with knn classification or other data model approaches.